Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios

 ZTE, another global provider of telecommunications equipment and solutions, has introduced an important product known as the All-in-One Nomadic 5G solution for disaster relief following the $6.8$ magnitude earthquake in Luding County, Sichuan, on the Richter scale.
 It provides for the evolving needs of rapid response in disaster zones and beyond.
 ZTE's All-in-One Nomadic 5G integrates essential components of a 5G network into a single, portable unit, facilitating swift deployment and connectivity in emergencies.
 It supports high data rates up to $10$ Gbps, low latency, and multiple access points, while its compact design ensures a compact design for quick transport and setup, making it ideal for remote or temporary locations where rapid network establishment is critical.
 With these features tailored for rapid response scenarios, such as disaster zones, the solution ensures seamless communication and data transmission, enabling efficient coordination of relief efforts and support services \cite{albanese2021sardo}.
+To enhance deployment flexibility and operational independence, 5G CampSite product of ZTE integrates edge computing, backhaul, and radio access functions into a unified plug-and-play system.
+Its smart O\&M tools enable deployment in approximately 20 minutes, while the built-in NodeEngine and SmartEdge Gateway support localized real-time data processing and private 5G applications.
+The system is further optimized through energy-efficient features such as AAU hibernation and intelligent energy scheduling, contributing to reduced operational overhead.
+In terms of resilience, the solution includes support for 4G/5G dual-mode access, autonomous local traffic offloading, and fallback connectivity options via satellite or public networks—ensuring continuity of communication in disconnected or infrastructure-damaged environments.
 Power is the most crucial requirement in disaster relief communications.
 Recognizing this critical need, BlackStarTech offers the Broadband Beacon system, a solution designed to address emergency communication challenges seamlessly.
 It is a portable 4G/5G Node that can be rapidly deployable on private LTE networks designed for emergency and mobile operations.
 It supports various network connections, including satellite, \ac{Wi-Fi}, and Ethernet, and can be operational within 10 minutes.
 Powered by a portable battery, the system ensures long-term communication without reliance on external power sources \cite{blackstar}.